olcf/olcf-user-docs/software/containers_on_summit.rst

    node is different with an independent NVMe.
 So you will not find the container layers built on one login node to appear in another login node.
 Every time you login to Summit, the load balancer may put you on a different login node than where you were working on building your container.
+Even if you try to stick to the same login node, the NVMes should be treated as temporary storage as they can be purged anytime, during a reboot or for some other reason.
 It is the user's responsibility to save any in progress or completed container image build as a tar file or sif file before you close a session.